Asymptotic behavior of Carleman weight functions and application to controllability: Asymptotic behavior of Carleman weight functions

 \begin{remark} In the study of inverse problem for hyperbolic operators \cite{BEO-2015,BE-2013} and \cite{B-B-E-O:2021} is considered the following Carleman weight function

 where $x^{\ast}\notin [0,1]^{2}$, and $c_0 > 0$ is such that $\psi \geq 1$ in $[-T,T] \times [0,1]^2$, $\beta\in(0,1)$ and $\mu \geq 1$ is a suitable parameter.
 Thus, in this setting, we can write

 with $\tilde{\theta}(t):=e^{-\mu\beta t^{2}}$ and $\phi(x):=e^{\mu(|x-x^{\ast}|^{2}+c_{0})}$.
-Hence, for this weight functions, we can apply Theorem \ref{theo:weight:estimates} to know its asymptotic behavior since the time variable function is bounded in the interval $[0,T]$.
-However, this is not the case for Theorem \ref{theo:time:derivate} as the time variable function is not the same with respect to the parabolic operators.
-See also \cite{ZZ:2022} and \cite{ZZ:2023}, where a similar weight function is considered to study the coefficient inverse problems for damped wave and Schr\"{o}dinger equations, respectively. \end{remark} \begin{remark} In the same direction as the aforementioned remark, in \cite{WZ:2024} in the study of an inverse problem for a semi-discrete stochastic parabolic operator is considered a Carleman weight function like \eqref{eq:Carleman:wave}.
-For this reason, the estimates of the previous results stand for a useful tool to extend the results from \cite{WZ:2024} to arbitrary dimensions. \end{remark}
+Hence, for these weight functions, we can apply Theorem \ref{theo:weight:estimates} to determine its asymptotic behavior since the time variable function is bounded in the interval $[0,T]$.
+However, this is not the case for Theorem \ref{theo:time:derivate} since the time-dependent factor does not take the same form as $\theta(t)$ in the parabolic case.
+See also \cite{ZZ:2022} and \cite{ZZ:2023}, where a similar weight function is considered to study the coefficient inverse problems for damped wave and Schr\"{o}dinger equations, respectively. \end{remark} \begin{remark} In the same direction as the aforementioned remark, in \cite{WZ:2024}, in the study of an inverse problem for a semi-discrete stochastic parabolic operator is considered, a Carleman weight function like \eqref{eq:Carleman:wave}.
+For this reason, the estimates established above provide a useful tool to extend the results from \cite{WZ:2024} to arbitrary dimensions. \end{remark}

 Similarly to the previous results, it is possible to obtain an asymptotic expansion considering the time and spatial discrete operators.
-The main task is to generalize to arbitrary dimensions the asymptotic behavior obtained in \cite{LMPZ-2023}.
-Let us consider the time translation operator defined over a function $f$ as $\trpm f(t):=f(t\pm\Delta t)$ where $\Delta t>0$ is a time-discrete parameter.
-Then, the time-difference operator is given by $\displaystyle D_{t}f:=\frac{\trp f-f}{\Delta t}$.
-Thus, we will focus on the Carleman weight function of the form $r(x,t):=e^{s(t)\varphi(x)}$ with $\theta$ defined in \eqref{theta-delta}, $\rho=:r^{-1}$ and $s(t)=\tau\theta(t)$.
-In \cite{GC-HS-2021} an asymptotic behavior of the Carleman weight function used for the heat equation is established in the one-dimensional setting with limited order in the space-discrete operators.
+The main task is to generalize to arbitrary dimensions the asymptotic behavior obtained in \cite{LMPZ:2023}.Now, we will introduce some notations to define the discretization of the time variable.
+To do this, we recall $\Delta t= T/N$, with $N\in \mathbb{N}$.
+We define